0x444454/Commodore-6309/README.md

 ### PAL vs NTSC
 PAL and NTSC machines use a different system clock speed.
-- NTSC: Use IC3-TAP4 to feed IC5-IN
+- NTSC: Feed IC5-IN using IC3-TAP4
-- PAL:  Use IC3-TAP5 to feed IC5-IN
+- PAL:  Feed IC5-IN using IC3-TAP5
 Refer to picture in the [PREPARATION](#PREPARATION) chapter (yellow jumper settings).

 ### TUNING TIMINGS